sjsu-library/unionist/_items/unionist--text-0321.md

   of iron foundries.— <em>Inquirer, Brattleboro.</em> "
 scholarlyNotes: 'p.
 255-257 of this book has more information on Avery: https://quod.lib.umich.edu/m/moa/aja2321.0001.001/278?page=root;rgn=full+text;size=100;view=image'
 commentary: William Avery (1793-1840) was an inventor and manufactorer in New York State.
-His Syracuse iron foundry, E. Lynds & Co, helped revolutionize transport on the Great Lakes and the Erie Canal (see https://www.maritimehistoryofthegreatlakes.ca/Documents/Engines/default.asp?ID=s005
+His Syracuse iron foundry, E. Lynds & Co, helped <a href="https://www.maritimehistoryofthegreatlakes.ca/Documents/Engines/default.asp?ID=s005">revolutionize transport</a> on the Great Lakes and the Erie Canal.
-  ).
 In his final years, he worked on the Illinois and Michigan Canal, but died suddenly before his part of the job was complete.
 Prudence Crandall would later live near the start of this canal in Mendota, Illinois.
-Avery had many patents to his name, but the most important was the Avery rotary engine, as described here - https://uh.edu/engines/epi1884.htm .
+Avery had many patents to his name, but the most important was the <a href="https://uh.edu/engines/epi1884.htm">Avery rotary engine</a>.
 An article in <em>Scientific American</em> March 17, 1894, p.
 175-176 has more information on the rotary engine.
 relatedPeople: William Avery
 featured:
 repeated: